gangdong/gangdong.github.io/_posts/2019-03-20-Others-how-to-build-blog-on-github-en.md

 categories: Web Github
 ---
 I have constructed my personal website by jekyll on github pages, I thought I would write a little blog post about how to make your own website by jekyll on GitHub Pages.<br>
-I would separate the contents into short Blogs, reading long articles are always easy to make people feel weary.<br>
+I would separate the contents into short blogs, reading long articles are always easy to make people feel weary.<br>
-This page will introduce how to create your personal blog based on github pages.Next pages I will introduce Jekyll and how to use it to enrich your blog.<br>
+This page will introduce how to create your personal blog based on github pages.
+Next pages I will introduce Jekyll and how to use it to enrich your blog.<br>

 Because I have much work on the github and github also provides the personal homepage service.
 It is possible to build your personal website on it.
 To me, it is a good idea to move my personal blog to github in the benefit of saving lots of time on the maintenance of the blog contents on different sites.
 That's why I'd like to do this thing.
 The way of hosting your website on GitHub is static access, but it can fully meet my needs.
 So here comes the question, how do we build it on github?
 The procedure is simple, just need to create a new repository and upload your website code onto it.
 After then you can access it at any time and anywhere.
 To learn how to build your website on the github, a quick way is referring to the official help document.